 Of course you still can give out candy, but make sure they are ones that don’t contain allergens, such as nuts, wheat, eggs, soy, shellfish, dairy, etc.

 Another idea is have two bowls one with non-allergen candies and the other with toys, trinkets etc like listed above.
 I am not trying to ban candy at all by this post.
 However, I am trying to raise awareness and offering an alternative to candy or allergen containing products.

 But, of course, you still can give the type of candy you choose, but if you do, I ask that you make a note if your treat contains a certain type of allergy that you have a sign stating that you do.
 Also if you choose to do the Teal Pumpkin route, that you also can put that sign up too.

 After seeing The Teal Pumpkin Project, in 2014, it inspired me.
 Instead of giving out candy at the Trunk or Treats, to give out stuff like mention above.
-Of course, I will be handing out Gospel of John and Tracts, but I will add something else with it, my personal preference.
+Of course, I will be handing out Gospel of John and Tracts along with those items.

-For the last couple of years at Truck or Treats that my church, I hand out Christian Bracelets or other trinkets, a gospel tract and a Gospel of John Booklets.
+Every since 2014, when it comes to Truck or Treats, I hand out different kinds of trinkets in a pirate chest.
 The kids love the Christian bracelets too!
 Most of the kids want to come back to my trunk and get another one.
 Giving little trinkets they kids can keep it longer than candy and don’t have to worry about food allergies!

 These same principles can be for birthday parties, parties at church or parties at school, not just Halloween time.
 But all the time!

 Have you seen a teal pumpkin or heard of this?
 Do you have other ideas of what to hand out?
 Other feedback?
 I would love to hear from you.

 Be sure to click share below and help raise the awareness!

 More information & sources visit: